Khatchi/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that displays current directory contents including hidden files in a long format
+A script that displays directory contents in long format with user and group ID displayed numerically and hidden files